Erie, Kansas: Old Soldiers and Sailors Reunion

 Erie is famous for its annual Old Soldiers and Sailors Reunion held during the second full week of July, including the annual Free Bean Feed.
 This reunion has been conducted continuously since 1873 and is claimed to be the oldest consecutively running Old Soldiers and Sailors Reunion in the country.

 Salt pork and navy beans were a staple food for soldiers in the Civil War.
 So it was natural to serve kettles of beans during these reunions.
 Soon it became a tradition.
 Now over 1,400 pounds of beans are cooked in more than 50 iron kettles on the Courthouse lawn by the American Legion Post.
 Other events include the Rodeo held on Tuesday and Wednesday evenings during Reunion Week.
 The Old Soldiers and Sailors Reunion culminates on Friday night when Mainstreet Memories brings in Country and Western Recording Artists from Nashville each year.

 Education

-The Unified School District 101 (USD 101) serves Erie, Galesburg, Stark and rural Parsons in Neosho County.
+Erie, Galesburg, Stark, and rural Parsons in Neosho County are served by Erie–Galesburg USD 101 public school district.

 On September 18, 2007 the district passed a $21.9 million bond issue.
-They built a new green high school in Erie which opened for classes in the Fall 2010 semester.
-In addition, they have rebuilt the old high school into a grade school facility and added a new gym at Galesburg Middle School.
+A new green high school in Erie opened for classes in the Fall 2010 semester.
+In addition, the old high school was remodeled into a grade school facility and a new gym was added at Galesburg Middle School.

+The demolition of the old Erie Grade and Middle School brick building began in May 2013 and lasted into July, with the Amish assisting.

 The mascot for Erie High School is the Red Devil.
 The mascot for Galesburg Middle School is the Timber Wolf.

-The demolition of the old Erie Grade and Middle School brick building began in May 2013 and lasted into July, with the Amish assisting.
+Transportation

+The nearest intercity bus stop is located in Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.